This post covers 15 famous New Orleans drinks, including the best cocktail bars to drink them in.

 He created the cocktail for a drink competition in New York City in 1919.
 It took the 2nd prize.
 He then sold the cocktail in his restaurant.

-The ‘Grasshopper’ owes its name to its bright green color.
-It’s equal parts cream, Creme de Cacao, and Creme de Menthe.
-It was most popular in the ’50s and ’60s.
+The 'Grasshopper' owes its name to its bright green color.
+It's equal parts crème de menthe and crème de cacao.
+It was most popular in the '50s and '60s.

 When it was fashionable for housewives to serve at dinner parties.
 It tastes like mint chocolate chip ice cream.
 Making it the perfect dessert cocktail.